loupe-php/loupe/docs/performance.md

 Note: Attributes you neither want to search or filter for are best kept **outside** of Loupe.
 Don't bother it with data that doesn't need to be processed.

+## Avoid highlighting in nested attributes

+You should limit the highlighting and cropping of results to top-level string attributes.
+Loupe optimizes for this case by re-using existing match information when formatting results.
+Highlighting nested/array values is a more expensive operation as it has to recalculate the matches for each value in the array, leading to slower performance when applied to large datasets.

 [Paper]: https://hpi.de/fileadmin/user_upload/fachgebiete/naumann/publications/PDFs/2012_fenz_efficient.pdf